mc-cip/spec/installation.md

 This MUST be used for Versions that contain a file with `"rel": "versionJson"`.
 If a file with the `versionJson` relation is not present, this method is invalid.
 It is RECOMMENDED to place this method inside the Version Object instead of a File Object.

+## `classpathLibrary`

+This project is a library that must be present on the Minecraft classpath.

+This has an optional `versionJson` field.
+The field is an object and it contains the information that would be stored about the project if it were specified in a version JSON file, such as `name` and `url`.

+Launchers should use the value of the `versionJson` field to correlate libraries defined in a version JSON file and a library in MCIP format.

 ### `runInstaller`

 The file with an installer relation value should be executed.
 Note that this field is very vague and it's recommended to use something with more information such as `versionJsonInstall`.